From research to the operating theatre: market potential analysis of a newly developed scanner for laser surgery

 • Preparation and execution of interviews with industry partners

-Your thesis will be jointly supervised by Lazar Bochvarov (Fraunhofer ILT) and Christina Dienhart (Institute for Technology and Innovation Management (TIM), RWTH).
+Your thesis will be jointly supervised by Lazar Bochvarov (Fraunhofer ILT) and Dr. Christina Dienhart (Institute for Technology and Innovation Management (TIM), RWTH).
 ILT will provide you with all the technical information you need for your work.
 The TIM Institute supports you in conducting market studies, interviews, and a holistic economic analysis to identify the application potential of the scanner.
 Your thesis will be registered at Faculty 8 (Economics).